Quantisan/docker-clojure/README.md

 lein repl
 ```

-### `clojure:alpine`
+### `clojure:slim-buster`

-These images are based on the minimalist Alpine Linux distribution and are much smaller than the default (Debian-based)
+These images are based on the Debian buster distribution but have fewer packages installed and are thus much smaller
-images.
-If your app can run in them, they will be much faster to transfer and take up much less space.
+than the `stretch` or `buster` images.
+Their use is recommended.

 ## Builds